Hot water faults

 • Please note that if the technician can’t access your meter box and can’t get in contact with you, the request will be closed.

-Hot water fault FAQs
+Hot Water FAQs

 If needed, Ausgrid's crew can bypass (or ‘bridge’) the relay, so your water starts heating immediately.
 Even if it heats outside of off-peak hours, you’ll still be charged the lower off-peak rate.
 Bridging the relay doesn’t mean your water heats all day.
 It will heat to the temperature set on your thermostat and take the usual amount of time to do so.